zcattacz/alasql_wiki/SQLite.md

 # SQLite

-Now AlaSQL can work with SQLite's [SQL.js](https://github.com/kripken/sql.js/) JavScript library together.
-You need to include sql.jl into the project, and attach it to AlaSQL like in the example below:
+AlaSQL can read from SQLite files if the [SQL.js](https://github.com/kripken/sql.js/) is included.
+When the library is included you can attach a SQLite db file to AlaSQL like in the example below:

 ```html
     <script src="alasql.js"></script>